New Bern NC History

 all of the South.
 During this time as many as 16 lumber mills were running

-and employing thousands of New Bernian's.
+and employing hundreds of New Bernian's.
 The competitive nature of the

-lumber barons, the abundance of lumber and local craftsmen, led to the creation of
+lumber barons, the abundance of lumber and craftsmen, led to the creation of

 some of the finest homes in the south, many of which are still in existence.